Best Nursing Home Abuse Lawyers

 Senior citizens are one of our most vulnerable populations.
 They need and deserve a powerful advocate, for both their own safety and the safety of other residents.

-Susan E. Loggans & Associates has a strong reputation in Chicago and the greater Cook County area for protecting those living in nursing homes and assisted living facilities.
+Susan E. Loggans & Associates has a strong reputation for protecting those living in nursing homes and assisted living facilities.

-If you or a loved one has been the victim of elder abuse in such an institution, contact our office immediately to discuss your options and lawful rights to compensation.
-Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in elder abuse claims, who will provide a complete evaluation of your case.
+If you or a loved one has been the victim of elder abuse, contact our office immediately to discuss your options and lawful rights to compensation.
+Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in elder abuse claims.